George Dern

-George Henry Dern (September 8, 1872 – August 27, 1936) was an American politician, mining man, and businessman.
+George Henry Dern (September 8, 1872 – August 27, 1936) was a German American politician, mining man, and businessman.
 He co-invented the Holt–Dern ore roasting process and was United States Secretary of War from 1933 to his death in 1936.
-He also served as the sixth Governor of Utah for eight years, from 1925 to 1933.
+He also served as the sixth governor of Utah for eight years, from 1925 to 1933.
 Dern was a progressive politician who fought for tax reform, public education, and social welfare.
-He was the grandfather of actor Bruce Dern and great-grandfather of Laura Dern.
+He was the grandfather of actor Bruce Dern and great-grandfather of actress Laura Dern.

 Early life

-George Henry Dern was born in Dodge County, Nebraska, on September 8, 1872.
-He was the son of John Dern, a pioneering Nebraska farmer, mine operator, and industrialist, and Elizabeth, whose maiden name was the same as her married name, Dern.
+George Henry Dern was born in Scribner, Nebraska, on September 8, 1872.
+He was the son of Johannes (later John) Dern, a pioneering Nebraska farmer, mine operator, and industrialist, and wife Elizabeth Margarita, whose maiden name was also Dern.
 His parents were German immigrants.
 John was president of the Mercur Gold Mining and Milling Company and no doubt had a profound influence on George, who would follow in his father's footsteps when he entered the mining business.

 Dern graduated from Nebraska's Fremont Normal College of Midland University in 1888 and from 1893 to 1894 attended the University of Nebraska.

 Dern was also a talented athlete, serving as the University's football captain during that time.
 In 1894 he accompanied his family to Salt Lake City, joining the Mercur Gold Mining and Milling Company, which his father served as president.
 Rising rapidly from bookkeeper to company treasurer, he was promoted in 1901 to general manager of the company, which had been reorganized as the Consolidated Mercur Gold Mines Company.

-Dern was co-inventor of the Holt-Dern roaster, a furnace for carrying out the Holt-Christenson roasting process, a technique for recovering silver from low-grade ores.
+Dern was co-inventor of the Holt-Dern roaster, a furnace for carrying out the Holt-Christenson roasting process, a technique for recovering silver and gold from low-grade ores.
 Mercur Gold Mining and Milling shut down in 1913, however Dern's experience and passion for mining would be reflected later on in his political career.
-On June 7, 1899, in Fremont, Dodge County, Nebraska, he married Charlotte "Lottie" Brown.
-They had six children: Mary J. (1902), John H., William B., Margaret, Elizabeth, and James G..
-Lottie died on September 5, 1952, in Chicago, and is buried next to her husband at Mount Olivet Cemetery, Salt Lake City, Utah.